Call Option vs Put Option – Introduction to Options Trading

 Conclusion – Call Option vs Put Option

-The main advantage of buying call option vs. put option is the limited risk associated with buying options strategies.
+The main advantage of buying a call option vs. put option is the limited risk associated with buying options strategies.
 You can also control 100 shares of stocks with far less money than you could if you bought the stock directly.
 The combination of having limited risk in combination with enormous upside potential makes options trading one of our favorite ways to speculate on the stock market.

 In order to decide what you should buy between call vs. put option, you can use and apply the same technical tools or trading strategies that you use when you trade the stock market, Forex market or the cryptocurrency market.